What is lithotripsy?

 Which patients are good candidates for laser lithotripsy?

-Patients with urethral or bladder stones that:
+Patients with urethral or bladder stones and are:

 Which patients are not good candidates for laser lithotripsy?